rubyforgood/rubyforgood.org--old/README.md

-Todo: Google doc for people to signup.
+Todo: Create a Google doc for people to signup/express interest.